deepgram/web-next/content/blog/posts/python-deepgram-twilio/index.md

 We’ll also need to set up a virtual environment to hold our project and its dependencies.
 We can read more about those [here](https://developers.deepgram.com/blog/2022/02/python-virtual-environments/) and how to create one.

-<panel> Panel with important note
+<Panel> Panel with important note
-It’s recommended in Python to use a virtual environment so our project can be installed inside a container rather than installing it system-wide. </panel>
+It’s recommended in Python to use a virtual environment so our project can be installed inside a container rather than installing it system-wide. </Panel>

 Ensure our virtual environment is activated because we’ll install dependencies inside.
 If our virtual environment is named `venv`, then activate it.